P33Rview/Fun_analyses/README.md

 3) ## **Crypto Profit Calculator**:

-I was curious how my crypto assets were performing, so I devised a basic profit calculator by comparing the buy price with the Coinmarketcap's API.
+I was curious how my crypto assets were performing, so I devised a basic profit calculator by comparing the buy price with the Coinmarketcap's API (https://coinmarketcap.com/api/).